neondatabase/website/content/docs/guides/neosync-anonymize.md

 ### Create a branch for the destination database

-To create a branch for the destination database in Neon, which we'll name `neosync-destination`, perform the following steps:
+To create a branch for the destination database, which we'll name `neosync-destination`, perform the following steps:

 1. Navigate to the [Neon Console](https://console.neon.tech).
 1. Select your project.